 - Advised a hospital on breach response issues in connection with a third party’s sophisticated hacking incident that went undetected for a period of time.

-- Advised clients, including a hospital, a health care service provider, and an employer/group health plan sponsor, on breaches arising from lost or stolen laptop computers and other mobile devices.
+- Advised clients, including a hospital, a health care service provider, an employer/group health plan sponsor, and an insurer on incidents and/or breaches arising from lost or stolen laptop computers and other mobile devices.

 - Advised a physician group on addressing a potential breach arising from misdirected faxes and several business associate clients on potential breaches arising from packages lost, damaged, or misdirected in the shipment process.